 HVAC units are typically massive in size, so if they aren’t installed properly, serious issues can occur.
 We experience many situations where facility managers make the same repairs over and over again, only to discover that the problem lies within how the unit was installed in the beginning.
 If a unit is installed at any time, have a roofing contractor oversee the process.

 When water pools on a building’s roof, it can result in the roofing system breaking down faster than the expiration date.
 While water from an HVAC unit escapes into the air, a faulty system can cause pools to form.
 You must have the proper discharge system in place to prevent excess condensation from collecting on your roof, such as adequate drainage or through interior lines that keep moisture away.

-If you are interested in residential or commercial roofing, contact Elite Roofing and Consulting and schedule an appointment with our Dallas roofer today.
+If you are interested in residential or commercial roofing, contact Elite Roofing and Consulting and schedule an appointment with our Midlothian roofer today.